 I am registered with the General Osteopathic Council which was established by an Act of Parliament to protect patients by promoting excellence in osteopathic care.
 Only those who have demonstrated safe and competent practice are thereby admitted to its statutory register and are allowed to call themselves osteopaths and practice as such.
 All osteopaths on the register must have medical malpractice insurance and follow a strict code of conduct.

-I live in Highburton with my wife, Katherine, a full-time mum, and we have 4 children, 3 of whom are teenagers.
+I live in Highburton with my wife, Katherine and 4 teenage offspring.
 I enjoy road cycling, walking in Scotland and manage to get on a snowboard every 2 years.